allfoxwy/UnitXP_SP3/README.md

 Flash would stop when game back to foreground.

-To make this function link with certain game events like whisper/trade/invitation etc, we need [the LUA Addon](https://github.com/allfoxwy/UnitXP_SP3_Addon).
+To make this function link with certain game events like whisper/trade/invitation etc, we need [the Lua Addon](https://github.com/allfoxwy/UnitXP_SP3_Addon).